Summary

 How to inspect arrays in Excel

 When working with array formulas, it's very helpful to see the intermediate arrays that a formula produces.
-Here are the best ways to do this, from newest to most traditional.
+There are four good ways to do this in Excel.
+Let's take a look at each, from the newest to the most traditional.

 Select to preview (Excel 365)

 In recent versions of Excel 365, you can inspect any part of a formula simply by selecting it while in edit mode.
 When you select an expression, Excel displays the evaluated result, including arrays, in a tooltip near the formula bar.
-This is the easiest way to inspect arrays because it's non-destructive: the formula is not modified in any way.
+This is a nice way to inspect arrays because it's non-destructive: the formula is not modified in any way.

 The F9 key